My smoke detector won't turn on

 Frequently Asked Questions

-How do I replace the battery in my smoke detector?
+How often should I replace my smoke detector?

 Connect with certified professionals in your area